ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * cty: "String"

-The string value of cty SHOULD be "application/vcon"
+The string value of cty SHOULD be either "application/vcon" or "application/vcon+gzip"

 * enc: "String"